kevinstewartmercurio/friendspsl/README.md

 Comparing two schedules was arduous enough but comparing any more than three schedules was too much of a hassle.
 Maybe you'd text the friends you really wanted to see, but otherwise you'd show up, see who you saw, and miss whoever you didn't.

 ## 🙂 Solution
-Enter F(riends)PSL!
-By compiling all available player data and webscraping the constantly changing team schedules, F(riends)PSL is able to take a list of players and output a schedule that is formatted and easy to read.
+Enter FriendsPSL!
+By compiling all available player data and webscraping the constantly changing team schedules, FriendsPSL is able to take a list of players and output a schedule that is formatted and easy to read.

 Now you can say hello to (or avoid 🙈) all the people who you know will be at the fields on any given night!